Tree Guide

 Amelanchier x grandifolia "Autumn Brilliance" |

-* These species do not do well with secondary water
+* These species do not do well with secondary water.

 It is recommended that you have your soil tested to make sure it does not have verticillium wilt.
 Some trees will survive with this present, but it will kill others, especially maples.
 In trees, symptoms can appear any time but often start in hot, dry weather.
 Leaves will be smaller than usual and the margins may brown, looking like they are scorched.
 Leaves may wilt on some large branches in the crown, or on the entire side of the tree before eventually dying.
 Another indicator is the tree produces more seeds than usual.